leon4rd/test/README.md

-## How much does a hipster weigh?
-An instagram.
+## What did the grape do when he got stepped on?
+He let out a little wine.